 Adjust Your Subwoofer

 Much of this list is about personal preference.
-You want these speakers to sound right for you, the only important listener in a home speaker system.
-The ideal subwoofer gives a deep and dramatic bass, so to get the best possible sound, play around with the level settings.
-Too much bass makes low-frequency sounds intrusive and overpowering, while too high makes for a dirty, unclear bass.
-Actually take advantage of the auto setup features and play around until you find what's right for you.
-Just adjust and perfect accordingly.
+You want these speakers to sound right for you.
+The ideal subwoofer should give a deep and dramatic bass, so play around with the level settings until you get it right.
+Too much bass makes low-frequency sounds intrusive and overpowering, while too little makes for a dirty, unclear bass.
+Take advantage of the auto setup features and tamper a bit until you find what's right for you.

 Use "Pure" mode for better sound